 — Milan Kundera, Ignorance (2000)

 Human memory is fragile.
 We’ve probably already forgotten what we ate last Christmas Eve, let alone those complicated equations of reactions that we learned long ago in Chemistry classes.
 A couple lasting for years can struggle to remember the passion ignited at the beginning of their love story.
-Does all this mean that we should blame the long and tedious time for our poor memory?
-If so, how do we find an excuse for the unfortunate man who is now in the supermarket and once again forgets to bring his family grocery list?
-The exam for him is to recall as many as possible things to buy before driving back with missing items.
-If he fails, a fight will surely await him at home.
-The unreliable memory, as a cutely annoying defect of mankind, is responsible for so much forgetting and forgiveness in everyday trivia, and likely accounts for countless regression and recurrence through history.
+Does all this mean that we should blame the long and tedious passage of time for our poor memory?
+If so, how do we find an excuse for the unfortunate man who is now in the supermarket and once again forgets to bring his family’s grocery list?
+His challenge is to recall as many items as possible to buy before driving back home with missing items.
+If he fails, he will have to face an upset wife upon his return.
+The unreliable memory, as a charmingly annoying defect of mankind, is responsible for so much forgetting and forgiveness in everyday trivialities, and likely accounts for countless regressions and recurrences throughout history.

-Scientists know so little about our memory yet.
-There are different types (e.g., sensory, short-term, and long-term) and many aspects (e.g., formation, storage, and retrieval) of memory one can wonder about, but modestly most of them remain in a thick fog of ignorance.
-A widely accepted postulate is that the learning process changes the weights of synaptic connections among neurons in the brain, and those modified connections may encode our memories (Kandel, 2001).
-At the molecular and cellular level, the related biochemical mechanisms about synaptic plasticity are still being searched as a giant jigsaw puzzle with many but yet not enough pieces found (Kern et al., 2015; Harward et al., 2016; Ford et al., 2019).
-At the level of neural systems, many elegant models and theories have been proposed (Hopfield, 1982; Seung, 1996; Goldman, 2009), but were not easy to be tested with biological evidence (connectomics is bringing some hope).
-At the behavioral and cognitive level, human memory properties are extremely variable across different experimental conditions (Waugh, 1967; Standing, 1973; Howard and Kahana, 1999), which makes quantitative descriptions challenging to acquire.
+Scientists still know so little about our memory.
+There are different types, such as sensory, short-term, and long-term memory, and many aspects, including formation, storage, and retrieval, that one can wonder about.
+However, most of them remain shrouded in a thick fog of ignorance.
+A widely accepted postulate is that the learning process changes the weights of synaptic connections among neurons in the brain, and these modified connections may encode our memories (Kandel, 2001).
+At the molecular and cellular level, researchers are still searching for the related biochemical mechanisms of synaptic plasticity, which is akin to solving a giant jigsaw puzzle with many pieces yet to be found (Kern et al., 2015; Harward et al., 2016; Ford et al., 2019).
+At the level of neural systems, many elegant models and theories have been proposed (Hopfield, 1982; Seung, 1996; Goldman, 2009), but testing them with biological evidence has not been easy (connectomics is bringing some hope).
+At the behavioral and cognitive level, human memory properties exhibit extreme variability across different experimental conditions (Waugh, 1967; Standing, 1973; Howard and Kahana, 1999), making it challenging to acquire quantitative descriptions.

-No wonder Kundera complained in his novel about the limited knowledge of memory, especially the absence of good mathematical understanding.
-One ultimate challenge for the memory study is to derive some law-like principles comparable in precision and generality to Newton’s laws.
+No wonder Kundera complained in his novel about the limited knowledge of memory, particularly the absence of a good mathematical understanding.
+One ultimate challenge in the study of memory is to derive law-like principles that can match the precision and generality of Newton’s laws.
 Is this possible?
-I think today’s psychology and neuroscience seem most favorable for an affirmative answer.
-At least, there are some old and recent scientific stories of which I believe both a sympathetic novelist and a forgetful husband would find delighted to hear.
+I believe that today’s psychology and neuroscience offer the most promising prospects for an affirmative answer.
+At the very least, there are scientific narratives, both old and recent, that would undoubtedly bring delight to both a sympathetic novelist and a forgetful husband.

 Kundera’s ratio

 What Kundera argued to be important, was the ratio between the number of items retained in memory (\(M\)) and the number of items presented (\(S\)).
-Here I stealthy convert his measurement of continuous time to the counts of discrete items for simplification.
+Here, I covertly convert his measurement of continuous time to the counts of discrete items for simplification.
 He suspected that this ratio was infinitesimal for a lived life.
 Was he correct?

-Intuitively, we can have a quick check based on our own experience.
+Intuitively, we can quickly check based on our own experience.
 Childhood was the heyday of our memory.
-Children observe the world carefully and seem to be able to remember almost everything that happened in their surroundings.
-The pattern on sheets, names of toys, the story the grandpa told after last Saturday’s dinner, none of them would be too difficult for a child.
-Therefore, Kundera’s ratio is conceivably high for children, not only because they are curious observers of the world but also because they just start learning things so that the ratio’s denominator is small.
-However, as we grew up, we perceived a more complex world, and soon the total number of things presented (\(S\)) far surpassed the total number of things that we remembered (\(M\)).
-The ratio proposed by Kundera is less likely a constant but decreases rapidly as the lived life cumulates.
-The retained memory increases sublinearly to the things presented, so the ratio indeed can be small for our normal life span.
+Children observe the world carefully and seem to remember almost everything that happens in their surroundings.
+The patterns on sheets, the names of toys, the stories told by grandpa after last Saturday’s dinner—none of them are too difficult for a child to recall.
+Therefore, Kundera’s ratio is conceivably high for children, not only because they are curious observers of the world but also because they are just starting to learn things, resulting in a small denominator for the ratio.
+However, as we grow up, we perceive a more complex world, and soon the total number of things presented (\(S\)) far surpasses the total number of things we remember (\(M\)).
+The ratio proposed by Kundera is less likely to be a constant but rather decreases rapidly as life progresses.
+The retained memory increases sublinearly in relation to the things presented, so the ratio indeed becomes small over our normal lifespan.

-Kundera said that no one has ever tried to calculate this ratio and there was no technique like telepathy.
-In fact, some endeavors to calculating this ratio were made in the 1960s by Nickerson (1965) and Shepard (1967) for short-term memory, and is extended to long-term memory by Nickerson (1968).
-Nickerson showed 612 pictures to subjects, and then asked them to select the correct pictures in two-alternative recognition tests.
-The accuracy was pretty high at 98%.
-These results seem to contradict Kundera’s guess.
-However, sublinear retention growth is supported by an influential study (Standing, 1973).
-Kundera might miss these interesting studies in 2000, when Google Scholar hasn’t been invented.
+Kundera claimed that no one had ever attempted to calculate this ratio, and there was no technique like telepathy available.
+However, in the 1960s, some efforts were made to calculate this ratio for short-term memory by Nickerson (1965) and Shepard (1967), and extended to long-term memory by Nickerson (1968).
+In Nickerson’s study, subjects were shown 612 pictures and then asked to select the correct pictures in two-alternative recognition tests.
+The accuracy was remarkably high at 98%.
+These results appear to contradict Kundera’s speculation.
+However, sublinear retention growth is supported by an influential study conducted by (Standing, 1973).
+Kundera might have missed these interesting studies in 2000, as Google Scholar had not yet been invented.

 Standing’s scaling law

-In a 1973 study, Lionel Standing designed a delayed recognition task to estimate how many things can be retained in our long-term memory.
-Subjects in groups first observed different sets of stimuli with strict concentration in a single-trial learning phase.
-Those stimuli are selected from a population of 11,000 normal pictures, 1,200 vivid pictures, and 25,000 most common English words from Merriam-Webster dictionary, and presented Two days after, they joined a recognition test, where in each trial, two stimuli were presented side by side with only one correct stimulus from the learning sets, and the other was uniformly chosen at random from the rest of stimuli from the whole set.
-Subjects were forced to write down an “L” or “R” to indicate which stimulus is more familiar to them.
-The estimated number of items in memory (\(M\)) was then calculated as
+In a 1973 study, Lionel Standing conducted a delayed recognition task to estimate the capacity of our long-term memory.
+Participants were divided into groups and exposed to various sets of stimuli during a single-trial learning phase, with strict concentration.
+These stimuli were selected from a pool consisting of 11,000 normal pictures, 1,200 vivid pictures, and 25,000 of the most common English words from the Merriam-Webster dictionary.
+Two days later, the participants took part in a recognition test.
+In each trial, two stimuli were presented side by side, with only one stimulus being correct and from the learning sets, while the other was randomly chosen from the remaining stimuli in the entire set.
+The participants were required to indicate their familiarity by writing down an “L” or “R” to indicate which stimulus they found more familiar.
+The estimated number of items in memory (\(M\)) was then calculated as follows:

 \[M = S(1-2E/T),\]where \(E\) is the number of errors, \(T\) is the total number of trials, and \(S\) is the size of the learning set.
 What is the rationale behind this calculation?
-If the shown correct stimulus is in a subject’s memory, he or she must answer correctly, while if the shown correct stimulus is not in a subject’s memory, he or she would randomly choose one, and the error rate, in this case, is 0.5.
-Therefore the total error rate should be
+If the correct stimulus is present in a subject’s memory, they would answer correctly.
+However, if the correct stimulus is not in a subject’s memory, they would randomly choose one, resulting in an error rate of 0.5.
+Therefore, the total error rate can be calculated as follows:

 \[E/T = 0.5\times(1-M/S).\]Rearranging the above equation gives the estimate of \(M\).

-With the experimental data, Standing found that the picture memory (◾ and ◯) is better than verbal memory (▼).
-When the size of the learning set was 1,000, the accuracy for word recognition was only 62%, but for vivid images it was 88%.
-Also, there was a power-law relationship between the number of presented items for learning \((S)\) and the number of retained items in memory (\(M\)).
-As shown in the below figure, all three stimuli populations yielded straight lines when plotting \(\log M\) against \(\log S\), and the Pearson correlation was above 0.99.
+With the experimental data, Standing observed that memory for pictures (◾ and ◯) was superior to memory for verbal information (▼).
+For instance, when the size of the learning set was 1,000, the accuracy for word recognition was only 62%, while it reached 88% for vivid images.
+Furthermore, there was a power-law relationship between the number of items presented for learning \((S)\) and the number of items retained in memory (\(M\)).
+The figure below illustrates this relationship, where all three stimulus populations resulted in straight lines when plotting \(\log M\) against \(\log S\), with a Pearson correlation coefficient exceeding 0.99.

 Figure 1 in Standing (1973).
 Number of items retained in memory (\(M\)), as a function of number presented for learning (\(S\)).
 The diagonal dashed line indicates perfect memory. ◾ vivid pictures (\(\log M \approx 0.97\log S + 0.04\)); ◯ normal pictures (\(\log M\approx 0.93 \log S + 0.08\)); ▼ words (\(\log M \approx 0.92\log S-0.01\)).
 Note that the coordinates are log-log.

-The straight line in the log-log plot suggested that a general mathematical form for retained memory,
+The straight line observed in the log-log plot suggests a general mathematical relationship for retained memory:

 Recognition and free recall

-Standing’s scaling law sets a high expectation of the man who forgot to bring the grocery list to the supermarket.
-Suppose there were 20 items on the list.
-The expected number of items retained in his memory should be roughly \(20^{0.92}\approx16\).
-But why, he felt so frustrated to remember any of them?
-Can we say those memories had already been erased?
-Or actually the memories were still there, but he just couldn’t find a way to recall them all?
+Standing’s scaling law raises high expectations for the man who forgot to bring the grocery list to the supermarket.
+Assuming the list contained 20 items, according to the scaling law, the expected number of items he would retain in his memory should be approximately \(20^{0.92} \approx 16\).
+However, he feels frustrated and unable to recall any of them.
+Could we conclude that those memories have been erased?
+Or is it possible that the memories are still intact, but he simply struggles to retrieve them all?

 I suspect it’s the latter case.
-If the man accidentally saw the item he planned to buy, he would probably recognize it on a shelf without too much thinking.
-It is like those embarrassing moments we suddenly forgot the name of a friend.
-But so long as someone mentioned it, we would shout out, “Aha!
-I knew her!”
-Recognizing a thing that we should remember is essentially different from the cue-less recall process, and the latter should be intuitively harder.
-In a recognition test, a hint is given to trigger the correct memory.
-However, in a free recall task, there is no external hint given.
-One has to exhaustively search in his memory palace to find the correct answer.
+If the man happens to see the item he intended to buy, he would likely recognize it on the shelf without much contemplation.
+It’s akin to those embarrassing moments when we suddenly forget the name of a friend, only to have it quickly come to mind when someone mentions it.
+Recognizing something we should remember is fundamentally different from the cue-less process of recall, and the latter is intuitively more challenging.
+In a recognition test, a cue is provided to trigger the correct memory.
+However, in a free recall task, no external hint is given, requiring one to meticulously search within their memory palace to locate the correct answer.

 Figure 2 in Standing (1973).
 Number of items retained in memory or successfully recalled (\(M\)), as a function of the number presented for learning (\(S\)). □ Nickerson 1965 (pictures, recognition); △ Shepard 1967 (pictures, recognition) ◾ Shepard 1967 (words, recognition); ▼ Binet and Henri 1894 (words, recall); ◯ Murdock 1960 (words, recall).
 The coordinates are log-log.

-Our impression that recognition performance exceeds recall is supported by experimental data.
-In the above Figure, Standing summarized experimental results based on free recall tests from Binet and Henri (1894) and Murdock (1960) (two lines with smaller slopes in the above figure) and compared them to previous recognition results.
-All data lie on straight lines in the log-log plot with Pearson correlation above 0.99, which implies the power law holds for both recognition and recall.
+Our observation that recognition performance surpasses recall is substantiated by experimental data.
+In the above figure, Standing compiled experimental results from free recall tests conducted by Binet and Henri (1894) and Murdock (1960) (represented by the two lines with smaller slopes in the figure), and compared them to previous recognition results.
+All the data points align along straight lines in the log-log plot, with a Pearson correlation coefficient exceeding 0.99.
+This indicates that the power law holds true for both recognition and recall.
 The number of items successfully recalled \((R)\) can be expressed as

 \[R = c S^{\gamma},\]where \(c >0, 0 <\gamma \leq 1\).
-The exponent \(\gamma\) for the recalled is lower than the exponent \(\beta\) for actual retained memory estimated by recognition tests, which implies that sometimes we cannot remember a thing because we are bad at recalling the things retained in memory, rather than we’ve forgotten them completely.
-Another important deduction is that the number of recalled items is also a power function of the number of items retained in memory.
+Notably, the exponent \(\gamma\) for recall is lower than the exponent \(\beta\) for actual retained memory, as estimated by recognition tests.
+This suggests that sometimes we struggle to remember things not because we have forgotten them entirely, but because we encounter difficulties in recalling the information retained in memory.
+Another significant deduction is that the number of recalled items also follows a power function in relation to the number of items retained in memory.

 Fundamental law of memory recall

-\[R \approx \sqrt{3\pi/2} \cdot M^{1/2}.\]This is an extremely simple formula from a pure mathematical deduction, but fits experimental data magically well.
-In Naim et al. (2020), they estimated \(M\) from the recognition tasks, and estimated \(R\) from the free recall tasks similar to Standing (1973).
-Their stimuli include a collection of 751 English words and a collection of 325 short sentences expressing common knowledge facts (e.g., “Earth is round”).
-All experimental data support theoretical predictions.
+\[R \approx \sqrt{3\pi/2} \cdot M^{1/2}.\]This remarkably simple formula, derived purely from mathematical deduction, astonishingly aligns with the experimental data.
+In Naim et al. (2020), the researchers estimated \(M\) from the recognition tasks and \(R\) from the free recall tasks, similar to the approach employed by Standing (1973).
+The stimuli used in their experiments consisted of a collection of 751 English words and 325 short sentences expressing common knowledge facts (e.g., “Earth is round”).
+Notably, all the experimental data strongly support the theoretical predictions.

 Figure 2 in Naim et al. (2020).
 The average number of words (sentences) recalled as a function of the average number of words (sentences) retained in memory.
 Black line: Theoretical prediction (\(R =\sqrt{3\pi M/2}\)).
 Green line: experimental results for presentation rate 1 word/sec.
 Yellow line: experimental results for presentation rate 1.5 word/sec.
 Blue line: experimental results for short sentences of common knowledge facts.